Varbin/malshare_db/README.md

     WSGI_PORT=port  Defines the port for servers (HTTP or FCGI).
         Default: 8000 for HTTP; 9000 for FastCGI

     WSGI_PATH_STRIP=path    Strips path from the beginning of a request path.
-This is hack as some webservers do not allow stripping  the beginning of a path.
+This is a hack as some webservers do not allow stripping  the beginning of a path.
 Implementation detail: Additional endpoints starting with path are added.

 Optimizations:
  - Install requests-cache.
 This will enable caching the MalShare-current.* files.
 The cache is on a per-process-basis for security reasons, so the cache must be initialized for each process in multiprocess deployments.
 There will be no benefits if the application is only executed once for each request (e.g. CGI) as the cache is not shared.
 If security problems are solved within requests-cache then a shared cache might be readded.

  - Use an external WSGI server for deployment. uWSGI and gunicorn both seem to be a good choice.
 This script offers the common entrypoints for WSGI 'app' and 'application'.
 For aiohttp deployments 'aioapp' is defined.
 See below for examples.

 Examples:

     Deployment without external server:
         PATH_STRIP=/malshare WSGI_PORT=1234 malshare_db.py --wsgiref
         - Start this script on the WSGIref server on http://127.0.0.1:1234.